Shahrene/Happy-Hour/README.md

 I chose the API and chose three different searches I thought were useful.
 I created the buttons and added events to each which then either made the API call or dropped down in an input box.

-The search by ingredient sent back only the name, id and photo of the drink, so a further call is made based on the id if the recipe is not fetched by the first call.
+The search by ingredient sent back only the name, id and photo of the drink, so the Recipe info is checked for when the *Show Recipe* link is clicked and if it is not fetched a further call is made based on the id.

 I found the API was slow to return results so I found a gif to play while the results are loading.